Understanding Laser Photocoagulation for Age-Related Macular Degeneration (AMD)

 What is AMD?

-The retina is a layer of cells in the back of your eye.
-It converts light into electrical signals.
-Your retina then sends these signals to your brain.
+The retina is a very thin layer of cells in the back of your eye.
+It converts light into electrical signals and then sends these signals to your brain.
 The macula is the sensitive center part of your retina.
 This area gives you detailed vision in the middle of your visual field.
 AMD damages your macula.
 The macula may become thinner and deposits of material can develop behind it.
 Blood vessels may start growing beneath your macula.
 This can cause fluid to leak beneath your macula.
 This excess fluid can lead to eyesight loss.

-AMD has 2 types: dry type and wet type.
+AMD has 2 types: dry and wet.
 Abnormal blood vessel growth is present in only the wet type.
 AMD is a common cause of severe eyesight loss in older adults.
 In rare cases it can result in total blindness.
 Because AMD affects the macula, you may still have your side (peripheral) vision.
 But you may have a gradual or sudden loss of central vision.

 Why laser photocoagulation for AMD is done

-AMD can also be treated with medicine that slows down the growth of abnormal blood vessels.
-Your healthcare provider may use laser photocoagulation and medicine to treat your AMD.
+AMD can also be treated with medicine that is injected into the eye and slows down the growth of abnormal blood vessels.
+Your healthcare provider may use both laser photocoagulation and injected medicine to treat your AMD.

 How laser photocoagulation for AMD is done